Emails threatening Florida voters to "vote for Trump or else!" linked to overseas servers

 "We are in possession of all your information (email, address, telephone… everything)," the message stated.
 "You are currently registered as a Democrat and we know this because we have gained access into the entire voting infrastructure.
 You will vote for Trump on Election Day or we will come after you.
 Change your party affiliation to Republican to let us know you received our message and will comply.
 We will know which candidate you voted for.
 I would take this seriously if I were you."

-While at first glance the email seems to come from an account under the domain of a website affiliated with The Proud Boys, a review of the source code embedded in seven emails shows the message originated from IP addresses linked to servers located in Saudi Arabia, the United Arab Emirates and Estonia.
+While at first glance the email seems to come from an account under the domain of a website affiliated with The Proud Boys, a review of the source code embedded in seven emails reviewed by CBS News shows the message originated from IP addresses linked to servers located in Saudi Arabia, the United Arab Emirates and Estonia.

 The IP addresses don't establish that the senders are based in those countries, since the messages could have been routed through the servers from nearly anywhere, according to Dmitri Alperovitch, the co-founder and former chief technology officer of cybersecurity firm CrowdStrike.
 He noted that the messages were sent via a "cloud infrastructure provider in Saudi Arabia called 'Saudi Executive Cloud.'"